hzget/hzget.github.io/ml_tech/fine_tune_the_model.md

 # Fine-Tune the model

-Since we have a shortlist of promising models, it's time to fine-tune the model.
-GridSearchCV can help us for this task.
+Since we have a shortlist of promising models, it's time to fine-tune the models.
+We will discuss following topics:

+* fine-tune the model with GridSearchCV
+* fine-tune data preparation steps
+* automate the whole process in one pipeline

+## Fine-Tune the model with GridSearchCV

+GridSearchCV can help us
+for this task.
 We just need to give it a list of hyperparameters to experiment, it will evaluate all combinations of these hyperparameter values during cross-validation.

-## Fine-Tune the model with GridSearchCV

 ```python
 from sklearn.model_selection import GridSearchCV